kimkraunz/Data_Science_Projects/Kickstarter/README.md

 Each project has a category.
 I looked at the distribution of categories over time (by month).
 The figure (messy!) shows that the categories with the highest pledged dollars are technology, gaming, design, and film and videos.

 ![Categories](Categories.png)

+Each project also has a description to try to convice backers to support the project.
+I used TextBlob, a text processing library in python to look at the distribution of polarity and subjectivity of the project description.

 ![Polarity and subjectivity](polarity and subjectivity.png)

 ##Predicting whether or not a Kickstarter project would be funded